vanshreddy/Deep-learning-Rocket-league-bot/README.md

 I have customized the Carball package to process the replay files successfully.
 So paste the file in your python environment. ( Uploading soon)

-## Step 4: Process the data using Process Repplays folder
+## Step 4: Process the data using Process Replays folder

 Process the data using the ```newtrainingdata.py```